MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/design-flow.md

 ![alttext](\media\imgname.png)

-When the flow finishes running, all actions will have a green checkmark icon and a message will appear saying **Your flow ran successfully.**
+When the flow finishes running, all actions will have a green checkmark icon and a notification will confirm that the flow ran successfully.

 ![alttext](\media\imgname.png)

-Select the **Run a UI flow (V2)** action to open its nputs and outputs.
+Select the **Run a UI flow (V2)** action to open its inputs and outputs.
 In the Outputs, select **Show raw outputs**.
-This displays the two variables, **FileCount** and **FilePath** which were returned from Power Automate Desktop.
-Any output variables may be used elsewhere in the flow.
+The values of the two variables, **FileCount** and **FilePath**, were returned from Power Automate Desktop.
+Similarly, any output variables may be used elsewhere in the flow.

 ![alttext](\media\imgname.png)